Interested in the Simplest and Least Expensive Option?

-Check out How to Shop for and Least Expensive Direct Cremation.
+Check out How to Shop for Direct Cremation and Least Expensive Providers.
 We only show the least expensive, but know that Philly area market rate prices range from $750 to $4,865.
 For the same thing.
 Really.
 And, those charges don’t include the crematory fee or the cost of an urn, so it’s hard to imagine what special service you could be getting for the extra $4,115, isn’t it?
 See all area funeral homes Sorted by Price of Direct Cremation

 If you’re comparing costs by phone, ask the following questions: